Mortal/designtojs/Readme.md

 ### Binding:

-If the right-side argument is an anonymous function, it will be bound to the current 'this' contect *unless* it is wrapped in brackets, example:
+If the right-side argument is an anonymous function, it will be bound to the current 'this' context *unless* it is wrapped in brackets, example:

 ```
 //Not bound: